 Many modern processes use nano-materials.
 These are particularly dangerous as they can be absorbed directly into the bloodstream through the skin and through the lung membranes if breathed in.
 They should be regarded as dangerous to health regardless of the material they are made of.
 Normal protective equipment will not provide adequate protection and you must contact your laboratory before opening or attempting to sample such products.

-These are generally produced when working with substances which are themselves toxic (e.g. lead, mercury, chromium, etc.).
+These are generally produced when working with substances which are themselves toxic e.g. chemicals containing lead, mercury, chromium or toxic organic substances such as fentanyl and its analogues.
 If inhaled, they could damage your lungs or get into your bloodstream and be distributed throughout your body.
+Fentanyles and other synthetic opioids can cause very rapid respiratory depression and sedation.
+See Controlled Drugs

 These may be generated by handling materials such as: